Prophecy of the Popes: Petrus Romanus

 In recent times, some interpreters of prophetic literature have drawn attention to the prophecy due to its imminent conclusion; if the list of descriptions is matched on a one-to-one basis to the list of historic popes since publication, Benedict XVI (2005–13) would correspond to the second to last of the papal descriptions, Gloria olivae (the glory of the olive).
 The longest and final verse predicts the Apocalypse:

-This may be translated into English as:
+This may be translated into English thus:

 Several historians and interpreters note the prophecy leaves open the possibility of unlisted popes between "the glory of the olive" and the final pope, "Peter the Roman".
 In the Lignum Vitae, the line In persecutione extrema S.R.E. sedebit. forms a separate sentence and paragraph of its own.
 While often read as part of the "Peter the Roman" entry, other interpreters view it as a separate, incomplete sentence explicitly referring to one or more popes between "the glory of the olive" and "Peter the Roman".

-Popes and corresponding mottos
+Mottos and corresponding popes

 The list can be divided into two groups; one of the popes and antipopes who reigned prior to the appearance of the prophecy c.
 1590, for whom the connection between the motto and the pope is consistently clear.
 The other is of mottos attributed to popes who have reigned since its appearance, for whom the connection between the motto and the pope is often strained or totally absent and could be viewed as shoehorning or postdiction.
 The list has most commonly been divided between mottos 74 and 75, based on the mottos that were explained by Wion and those that were not.
 Lorenzo Comensoli Antonini divides the list between mottos 73 and 74, based on the loose connection between Urban VII and the motto "From the dew of the sky", and the reference to the prophecy in a 1587 letter, prior to Urban VII's papacy.

-René Thibaut divides the table at a different point, between the 71st and 72nd motto, asserting that there is a change in style at this point.
+René Thibaut divides the table at a different point, between the 71st and 72nd motto, asserting a stylistic change at this point.
 He uses this distinction to put forward the view that the first 71 mottos are post-dated forgeries, while the remainder are genuine.
 Hildebrand Troll echoes this view, noting that mottos 72–112 use a symbolic language related to the character of the pope and his papacy, in contrast to the more literal mottos for earlier popes.

+In 2021, historian Hermann Joseph Hiery proposed a different correspondence of popes to the aphorisms of the 1595 publication by removing three of the seven antipopes: Alexander V, John XXIII, and Felix V, which leaves two more popes to come after Leo XIV.